factory-life/diligent-cabbage-c73c4/content/_index.md

   - type: hero_section
     title: IMG Digital
     subtitle: >-
       Our business will help introduce your business to the latest in web development technologies.
-We offer custom mobile/web/desktop application development, maintenance services, remote
+We offer custom mobile/web/desktop application development, maintenance services, remote.

     actions:
       - label: Learn More
         url: /features